 In England, Wales and Northern Ireland, FGM is a criminal offence under the Female Genital Mutilation Act 2003.

-See also HM Government Multi-Agency Statutory Guidance on FGM.
+We are aware of the HM Government Multi-Agency Statutory Guidance on FGM, Updated 30th July 2020

 Section 5B of the Female Genital Mutilation Act 2003 (as inserted by section 74 of the Serious Crime Act 2015) places a statutory duty upon teachers, along with regulated health and social care professionals in England and Wales, to report to the police where they discover (either through disclosure by the victim or visual evidence) that FGM appears to have been carried out on a girl under 18.
 Those failing to report such cases may face disciplinary sanctions.
 It will be rare for teachers to see visual evidence, and they should not be examining pupils or students.
 Teachers must personally report to the police cases where they discover that an act of FGM appears to have been carried out.
 However, teachers should notify the Designated Safeguarding Lead of this action as well as reporting the disclosure of FGM in line with school's safeguarding procedures.